-- 15 length.
-In addition, the choice of the predefined s seems not to be crucial in case of C-band, as long as parameter values are larger than 0.75 cm.
-Nevertheless, the lowest errors are found with s=1 cm.
-On the other hand, L-band results seem to be more affected by the selected parameter value and the best results are obtained for s=2 cm.
-Based on these results, we will focus on the selection of RMS height, with s=1 cm for - 20 C-band and s=2 cm for L-band as the predefined roughness parameters throughout the remainder of this paper.
+The selection of s may be further optimised, particularly in case of L-band HH.
+However, a general optimisation would require more data and therefore cannot be performed in this study.
+For the remainder of this paper, we will focus on the selection of RMS height, with s = 1 cm for C-band and $s = 2 \,\mathrm{cm}$ for L-band as the predefined roughness parameter values.
 The final regression model parameters for this set-up are given in Table 2.
 Furthermore, this table also shows the RMSE- and R^2 -values between the modelled and the effective correlation lenghts.
-Finally, a scatterplot of the modelled and effective /-values is presented in Fig. 11.
-As revealed by Table 2 and - Fig. 11, the modelled roughness values are in agreement with the effective ones, particularly for C- and L-band HH.
+Finally, a scatterplot of the modelled and effective l-values is presented in Fig. 11.
+As revealed by Table 2 and Fig. 11, the modelled roughness values are in agreement with the effective ones, particularly for C- and L-band HH.
 For the latter configurations, errors of approximately 4 cm are encountered.
 On the other hand, C-band VV is exposed to a larger error of about 7 cm.